jonnew/ONIX/spec/spec.md

 background to manipulate register state.

 ### Device register programming interface
 The device programming interface is composed of the following configuration channel registers:

-- `uint32_t config_device_id`: Device ID register.
-Specify a device endpoint as enumerated by the firmware (e.g. an Intan chip, or a IMU chip) and to which communication will be directed using `config_reg_addr` and `config_reg_value`, as described below.
+- `uint32_t config_device_idx`: Device index register.
+Specify a device
+  endpoint as enumerated in the device map by the firmware (e.g. an Intan chip, or a IMU chip) and to which communication will be directed using `config_reg_addr` and `config_reg_value`, as described below.

 - `uint32_t config_reg_addr`: The register address of configuration to be written